aurelienrb/build-grpc/README.md

 - build grpc in debug and release
 - create a tar.gz package

-The posisble issues that are fixed by the script are:
+The possible issues that are fixed by the script are:
 - dependency BoringSSL (Google fork of OpenSSL) won't build on `armv6l` or `armv7l` such as Raspberry Pi or NVidia Tegra (issue [#8719](https://github.com/grpc/grpc/issues/8719))
 - third_party/zlib references system wide zlib when building examples (issue [#8739](https://github.com/grpc/grpc/issues/8739))
+- build will fail because of a link error on some systems (Ubuntu 12.04)
+- `make install` fails on protobuf when it is part of gRPC

 ### Requirements to run the script
 - must: bash